Author of the country's most challenged book speaks at Tulsa festival

-Tulsa, Okla. — The author of one of the most challenged books in the country has been speaking out it at a special event in Tulsa.
+TULSA, Okla. — The author of one of the most challenged books in the country visited Tulsa to talk about their work.

-"Gender Queer" has been very controversial and the person behind it has been featured at the Switchyard Festival.
+"Gender Queer" has angered parents across the country, but the author has been featured at Tulsa's Switchyard Festival.

-The state superintendent has spoken out about it, saying it's inappropriate for children.

-The author said it's meant to be a message of self understanding and self acceptance.
+Earlier this year, Oklahoma State Superintendent Ryan Walters said the book was inappropriate for children.
+The author said it is meant to be a message of self-understanding and self-acceptance.

 Recently, no other book has been more challenged than Kobabe's "Gender Queer."
 The American Library Association says it’s the top challenged book of last year.